vyvrhel/class-toggler/README.md

 # Class Toggler
 Simple javascript library for **switching element's CSS class** by clicking another element.
 Switching is controlled via *data-attributes*.
-Suitable for creating simply *show/hide*, *more/less*, *tabs*, *dropdown* or *modal* components without writing (repetitive) javascript code, all is done in HTML template.
+Suitable for creating simply *show/hide*, *more/less*, *tabs*, *dropdown* or *modal* components without writing (repetitive) javascript code, all is done within your HTML template.
 Component visual behaviour is controlled by your stylesheets.

 ## Basic usage
 When toggling there are two types of HTML elements: